 For more than a half-century, the Plan Sponsor Council of America’s annual conference has been where the nation’s retirement plan sponsors have connected with peers and thought leaders for ideas, insights and inspiration.
 This year the focus of this exceptional event is Tools, Techniques, and Takeaways – and promises to provide plenty of each.

 To be eligible for the CPSP a candidate must have at least 2 years of experience in a plan sponsor role, pass the CPSP certification exam, and ascribe to the CPSP Professional Code of Ethics.

-No. However, an optional nine module preparatory course is available.
-This is available at no additional charge for PSCA plan sponsor members, or through designated program distribution channels.
+No. However, PSCA offers an online preparatory course to help candidates prepare for the CPSP certification exam.
+The online prep course is available at no additional charge for PSCA plan sponsor members, or through designated program distribution channels.
 Though the education is not required before taking the certification exam, it is highly recommended.

 The CPSP certification exam is a 100-question online open-book exam.
 Candidates have 2.5 hours to complete the exam.

 The Certified Plan Sponsor Professional and Certification exam are available at no charge to all PSCA members through the generous support of our CPSP education partners.
 Individuals may also receive an enrollment code directly from a CPSP education partner or CPFA-certified advisor to grant them access to the education and exam.